Upload Files to Firebase Storage with JavaScript

 - Now prepare the filename and metadata for the uploaded file

-- Filename we can easily get the name of file being uploaded by the name property of the file being uploaded as follows
+- Filename we can quickly get the name of the file being uploaded by the name property of the file being uploaded as follows

 const name = file.name;

-but it is not a good idea to keep the file name as only identifier, we will use timestamp as well in the beginning of the file name as following
+but it is not a good idea to keep the file name as only identifier; we will use the timestamp as well at the beginning of the file name as follows

 const name = (+new Date()) + '-' + file.name;

-- Metadata Metadata needs the object which should contain
+- Metadata needs the object which should contain

 contentType